keitran0401/todo/README.md

 3. Setup an API key with React .env file: `[REACT_APP_*your_api_key]`

+### Backend

+1. API Routes

+   - /todos/ - returns a list of all the Todo items.
+CREATE and READ operations can be performed here.

+   - /todos/id - returns a single Todo item using the id primary key.
+UPDATE and DELETE operations can be performed here.

+2. Google Cloud Services & Google Cloud Buckets

 ### Run the application

 You will need two terminals pointed to the frontend and backend directories to start the servers for this application.